 Approval for any credit card will depend on your status.
-The APR shown represents the interest rate offered to most successful applicants.
+The representative APRs shown represent the interest rate offered to most successful applicants.
 Depending on your personal circumstances the APR you're offered may be higher, or you may not be offered credit at all.
 Fees and rates are subject to change without notice.
 It's always wise to check the terms of any deal before you borrow.

 Santander All in One Credit Card review 2022

 The Santander All in One Credit Card is an all-singing, all-dancing all-rounder that comes with a small monthly fee.

 0% interest on balance transfers

 |Balance transfers||0% for 26 months reverting to 18.9%|